Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-Get your fried food fix with these perfectly seasoned Crispy Fried Oyster Mushrooms that are good for your mood and the planet!
+Get your fried food fix with these perfectly seasoned Crispy Fried Oyster Mushrooms that are tender on the inside and crunchy on the outside from the golden-brown Panko crust.

-• Coconut Milk.
-The subtle sweetness and thicker consistency of coconut milk works perfectly in this recipe, but you can easily use any non-sweetened and non-flavored plant-based milk.
+The subtle sweetness and thicker consistency of coconut milk works perfectly in this recipe, but you can easily use any unsweetened, unflavored nondairy or any percentage of dairy milk.

 whole wheat flour, onion powder, garlic powder, salt, pepper, coconut milk, panko bread crumbs, and oyster mushrooms